St. John of the Cross

 John began his novitiate with the Carmelites of Medina in the summer of 1563.
 He took the religious name Juan de Santo Matia (John of St. Matthias).
 The succeeding year, he went to the University of Salamanca, a prestigious center for studies, where he studied philosophy and the humanities for three years.
 In 1567, he was ordained to the priesthood and returned to Medina del Campo to celebrate his first Mass with his family.

-However, the reform of the Order was not welcomed by all.
-In 1577, accused unjustly, John was seized and imprisoned in the Carmelite Convent of the Ancient Observance in Toledo.
+However, the reform of the order was not welcomed by all.
+In 1577, after being accused unjustly, John was seized and imprisoned in the Carmelite Convent of the Ancient Observance in Toledo.
 Imprisoned for months, John was subjected to physical and moral mistreatment.
-In his imprisonment, he composed the well-known Spiritual Canticle.
-In the night between the 16th and 17th of August 1578, he escaped and sought refuge at the Monastery of Discalced Carmelite Nuns in Toledo.
+During his imprisonment, he composed the well-known Spiritual Canticle.
+In the night between August 16 and 17, 1578, he escaped and sought refuge at the Monastery of Discalced Carmelite Nuns in Toledo.

 His Final Years

-John stayed in the Carmel of Segovia where he served in the office of community superior.
-He was relieved of all responsibilities and was assigned to the new religious Province of Mexico in 1591.
+John stayed in the Carmel of Segovia, where he served in the office of community superior.
+He was relieved of all responsibilities and was assigned to the new religious province of Mexico in 1591.
 While preparing for the long journey with his companions, he retired to a secluded convent near Jaén, where he fell seriously ill.
 He faced great suffering with serenity and peace.
-John of the Cross died between the 13th and 14th of December 1591.
+John of the Cross died between December 13 and 14, 1591.
 His remains were transferred to Segovia.
-He was beatified in 1675 by Pope Clement X and was canonized in 1726 by Pope Benedict XIII.
+He was beatified in 1675 by Pope Clement X and canonized in 1726 by Pope Benedict XIII.
 His feast day is December 14.

 Five Interesting Facts About St. John of the Cross

-- St. John of the Cross is the patron saint of mystics and contemplatives and of Spanish poets.
+1. St. John of the Cross is the patron saint of mystics, contemplatives, and Spanish poets.

-- St. John of the Cross became an expert in the Bible.
-He dared to translate the Song of Songs into Spanish, an act which was controversial since the Church forbade the translation of the Bible from Latin.
+3. St. John of the Cross became an expert in the Bible.
+He dared to translate the Song of Songs into Spanish, an act that was controversial since the Church forbade the translation of the Bible from Latin.

 Prayer to St. John of the Cross